-One of ValuSect’s missions is to improve the primary insect production process by investigating the greenhouse gases emissions produced during insects rearing, expected to be lower than traditional farm animals.
+One of ValuSect’s missions is to improve the primary insect production process by investigating the greenhouse gases emissions produced during insects rearing.

 To do so, Fontys University of Applied Sciences created an accumulation chamber.
 The setup, mounted to a trolley, is portable in order to be used inside a climate chamber.
 Inside the cabinet, the measurements are done by electrochemical sensors.
 The accumulation chamber houses one crate of insects at the time.